95 Express Lanes

 The 395 extends the northern end of our 95 Express Lanes to the Washington DC border.

-The 395 Express Lanes use innovative dynamic pricing, with toll rates based on traffic speed and density to keep traffic moving at least 55 mph (~90 km/h).
-Vehicles with 3 or more passengers, buses and motorcyclists travel for free.
+The 395 Express Lanes use innovative dynamic pricing, with toll rates based on traffic speed and density to keep traffic moving at a minimum speed of around 90 km/h (55 m/h).
+Vehicles with three or more passengers, buses and motorcyclists all travel for free.

-As part of the 395 Express Lanes, we are providing US$15 million each year for transit and multimodal improvements to the area.
+As part of the 395 Express Lanes, we provide USD15 million each year (totalling more than USD75M to date) for transit and multimodal improvements to the area.

 Completion date